neo4j-devtools/relate/CONTRIBUTING.md

  - [Signing the CLA](#signing-the-cla)

 ## Code of Conduct
-Help us keep @daedalus open and inclusive.
+Help us keep @relate open and inclusive.
 Please read and follow our [Code of Conduct](./documentation/CODE_OF_CONDUCT.md).

 ## Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Stack Overflow][https://stackoverflow.com/questions/tagged/@daedalus] where the questions should be tagged with tag `daedalus`.
+You've got much better chances of getting your question answered on [Stack Overflow][https://stackoverflow.com/questions/tagged/@relate] where the questions should be tagged with tag `daedalus`.

 Stack Overflow is a much better place to ask questions since: